dovydasvenckus/web-scrapper/README.md

 # web-scrapper

-Generic web scrapper, which should be deployable to docker container on Azure cloud functions.
+Generic web scrapper, which should be deployable to docker container or Netlify cloud functions.